Further Journeys to the Emotional Frontier Within

 relationship with, or identity as, self as an individual.

-in the details of the story 'she said. . . . . then I said.
+involved in the details of the story 'she said. . . . . then

-in relationship to the emotions involved but because we do not know how
+insignificant in relationship to the emotions involved but because we do

-to handle the emotions we get caught up in the details.
-Often we
+not know how to handle the emotions we get caught up in the details.

-are relating the details in order to show the listener how we were wronged
+Often we are relating the details in order to show the listener how we were

-in the interaction.
-Often we focus on how others are wrong in reaction
+wronged in the interaction.
+Often we focus on how others are wrong

 Here are two very typical examples of this type of emotional distancing